ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_azure.md

 }
 ```

-Add the resources required to create a virtual machine in `main.tf`.
+Add the resources required to create a virtual machine in `main.tf`:

 ```console
 resource "random_pet" "rg_name" {